Eastern Rukum District: Water System

 Most of the district is drained by west-flowing tributaries such as Uttar Ganga draining Dhorpatan Valley and to the north of that the Sani Bheri draining southern slopes of the western Dhaulagiri Himalaya.

 West Rapti river has its source in Eastern Rukum in the Mahabharata range of the lesser himalayas.
 The river drains in Nepal and into Uttar Pradesh state in India before joining Ghaghara which ultimately joins the Ganges.
 The West Rapti river is also associated with the ethnic groups of Nepal – Kham Magar in the highlands and Tharu in the Inner Terai.
 The river has also been associated with the ancient river Airavati (also known as Aciravati /Achirvati) and as Eravai in Jainism.
 In Buddhism, the ancient city of Sravasti was situated in the western bank of Achirvati where the Buddha spent most of his post-enlightenment life.

 Among many lakes, Rukmini Lake has been the centerpeice in the district.
 Named after Rukmini, the consort of Krishna, Rukmini Lake is also known as Lotus Lake (Nepali: Kamal Taal) because of its fullness with lotus flowers (Nelumbo nucifera).
 The lake holds a religious and sacred importance to the locals due to which huge gathering occurs during the festivals of Maha Shivaratri, Dashain, Maghe Sankranti and Haritalika Teej.

-Culture & Language
+Culture & language

-The presence of highly-rich majority Magar culture with a complex of Kham Magar language of Sino-Tibetan language family suggests its preserved development in Eastern Rukum, on the south western flank of the Dhaulagiri massif.
+The majority Magar culture with a complex of the Kham Magar language of the Sino-Tibetan language family suggests its preserved development in Eastern Rukum, on the south western flank of the Dhaulagiri massif.
 Traditionally found living in the high valleys (2,000–2,500 m altitude), Kham Magars constitute a specific ethno-linguistic community of the Magar people within the 4 northern sub-tribes: Bhuda (Bura), Gharti, Rokha and Pun and have retained their own indigenous Kham language.
-Kham Magars maintain permanent villages but are travelling extensively with their cattles.
-Animistic in their religious approach to life in nature, shamanism is prevalent among them with elements of earth worship, forest worship, water worship and weather worship.

-Among the Kham Magars of Eastern Rukum, a peculiar form of land worship (known as Bhumi Puja) takes a form of a folk dance locally known as Bhume Naach (Earth dance) which is performed around a fire, representing Earth as a mother and protector.
-The dance normally takes place from mid-May to mid-June.
-The geometrical pattern of this dance has men dancing in the center and women dancers enveloping them - the outer circle of women symbolising the mother and protection to the community.
-Twenty-two steps per song are performed in harmony, conveying a message of gratitude to Earth as a source of protection.

-Demographically: 69.10% speak Nepali, 19.08% Magar and 10.69% Kham as their main languages at home.
+Demographically: 63.1% speak Nepali, 31.9% Kham and 3.2% Magar Dhut as their main languages at home.